-Accurate diagnosis of bone tumors include the combination of information on the bone affected, then part of the bone involved, X-rays and a biopsy.
-Yet, other diseases like bone infections can cause symptoms and imaging results that can be misdiagnosed as cancer.
+Accurate diagnosis of bone tumors include the combination of information on the bone affected, then part of the bone involved, X-rays, and a biopsy.
+Also, other diseases like bone infections can cause symptoms and imaging results that can cause misdiagnosis.

 1. X-ray: A diagnostic test that uses invisible electromagnetic energy beams to make images of internal tissues, bones, and organs onto film.

 2. Computed tomography scan (also called a CT or CAT scan): This is an imaging test that uses X-rays and a computer to make detailed images of the body.
-A CT scan shows details of the bones, muscles, fat, and organs.
+As a result, a CT scan shows details of the bones, muscles, fat, and organs.

 3. Magnetic resonance imaging (MRI): A diagnostic procedure that uses a combination of large magnets, radio frequencies, and a computer to make detailed images of organs and structures within the body.

 4. Positron emission tomography (PET) scan: An imaging test in which radioactive-tagged glucose (sugar) is injected into the bloodstream.
-Tissues that use the glucose more than normal tissues (such as tumors) can be detected by a scanning machine.
+A scanning machine can detect tissues that use glucose more than healthy tissues (such as tumors).

 5. Biopsy: A procedure in which tissue samples are removed (with a needle or during surgery) from the body for examination under a microscope.
-This is done to determine if cancer or other abnormal cells are present.
+Consequently, it determines if cancer or other abnormal cells are present.